 9. Communicate your love and confidence in your child’s ability to work through problems.

 What’s amazing about camp is that it provides an opportunity for campers to learn how to problem solve without the assistance of their parents, with guidance from their staff, and this is a great step in building their independence.
 Overcoming a longing for home, dealing with upsets in the cabin and learning to care for oneself are important challenges children face at camp.
 You can best support your child by communicating your love and confidence in them while they face these challenges, and maintaining your distance.
 If you sense legitimacy in your child’s complaints, talk candidly with the camp director who will apply their expertise as appropriate.

 10. Bring it home.

 After a summer of fun, adventure, and freedom in a close group of peers, fitting back into the family and assuming responsibilities may be a challenge for some kids.
 Give your child time and space for this re-entry process.
 Support the positive changes you observe.
 Reintroduce “house rules” with patience and awareness that your child has done some maturing over the summer.
 Check out "18 Questions to Ask Your Child After Camp" to avoid the dreaded, vague "We did fun stuff" response.

 Keep the camp love alive, too.
 Does she love singing Jewish songs at the dinner table because “that’s how we did it camp?”
 Consider compromising by playing music while you do the dishes together.
 Explore options in your community for building upon your child’s Jewish identity throughout the year.
 Join the youth group at your synagogue, and seek out social service organizations that will help develop your child’s enjoyment of being in a Jewish peer group.
 While the camp session may have ended, the camp spirit is year-round!

 For more ideas, see "A Guide for Parents of First-Time Campers" from URJ Olin-Sang-Ruby Union Institute, a Reform Jewish summer camp in Oconomowoc, WI.
-To find the right Jewish summer camp for your child, browse the Reform Movement’s summer camps.
+Use this tool to find the perfect Reform Jewish summer camp for your child.